Town of Bolton

 Ultimately, the Hub will work to enhance our ability to protect land and provide opportunities to increase the public’s understanding of why our work is important to the lake.
 At the same time, it will provide a benefit to the community where we work.
 The Bolton Recreational Hub is a real win for Lake George.

 On December 20, 2019, the LGLC closed on the purchase of 212 acres in the Town of Bolton.
 The property was part the Twin Pines Resort owned by the McGurl family.
 The resort will continue to be run unaffected by this sale, and the LGLC will hold the property until the Town of Bolton is able to purchase it from LGLC encumbered by a conservation easement.
 This transfer is expected to take place in early 2020.
+(We are proud to announce that we have completed a $10,000 matching challenge presented by the Cloudsplitter Foundation in support of the Twin Pines acquisition!
+Thank you!)

 The property includes about 20 acres of wetlands and 3,000 feet of stream corridor, and is adjacent to the popular Cat and Thomas Mountains Preserve owned by the New York State Department of Conservation.
 The addition of these 212 acres in such a key area of Bolton is a huge step forward for the Hub.
 The trails anticipated for the property as well as possible connectors to Cat Mountain and beyond are highly appealing for outdoor enthusiasts.
 In addition, the LGLC plans to install educational signage along these trails so that hikers leave with knowledge about the significance of land protection and water quality.
 Read the Press Release about the acquisition.